-Every time you get a call, and you don’t answer, you could miss out on a new Client.
+Every time you get a call and don’t answer, you could miss out on winning a new client.

-For the average lifetime value of a client, you could lose out on thousands of dollars – every time you don’t pick up your phone.
+For the average lifetime value of a client, you could lose thousands of dollars – EVERY TIME you don’t pick up your phone.

-This is one reason among many that every Landscaping Company and Lawn Care Business needs an office assistant.
-As you grow, you will need more than one.
+This is one of the many reasons that every lawn and landscaping business needs to hire an office assistant.
+And as you grow, you’ll need more than one.

 “My employees love working for me.”

-- How the company interacts with its clients, partners, and employees
+- How the company interacts with clients, partners, and employees

 - Lead by example.